laila12399/lailascoaching/content/best-anti-bullying-movies.md

 **Can movies help bullying victims?**

-This study found that positive characteristics and behaviors can be enhanced through watching moving (Smithikrai, 2016).
-A different study found that watching movies can temporarily elevate anxiety (Mojdeh et al., 2013).
-A recent study found that movie watching improves empathy (Ahmadzadeh et al., 2019)
+Movie watching has been shown to enhance some characteristics and behaviors (Smithikrai, 2016), temporarily elevate anxiety (Mojdeh et al., 2013) and to improve empathy (Ahmadzadeh et al., 2019).

 ## :popcorn: The Karate Kid (1984)